CallmeBK/VolLightbarCtrlWithDS4/README.md

 4) Reboot vita

 # What it does
 Control volume using DS4 controller.
 DS4 lightbar used as DS4 battery indicator.
+Adjust DS4 lightbar brightness.
 Supports up to 4 connected controllers.

 # How to use
 Press Select and L1 simultaneously to lower volume
 Press Select and R1 simultaneously to raise volume
 Press Select, L1, and R1 simultaneously to mute volume
+Press L1, L2, R1, and R2 simultaneously to toggle DS4 lightbar brightess

 Magenta lightbar means DS4 is charging
 Turquoise lightbar means DS4 is fully charged